Cheadle Hulme: Economy

 Cheadle Hulme is served by a fire station on Turves Road which opened in October 1960.
 Before this the area made use of a service in Cheadle.
-An ambulance station is near the fire station, and the closest public hospital is Stepping Hill Hospital in Hazel Grove.
-Until the early 2000s the area had a police station which served as the headquarters for the west Stockport area.
+An ambulance station is near the fire station, and the closest public hospital is Stepping Hill Hospital, in Hazel Grove.
+Until the early 2000s, the area had a police station which served as the headquarters for the west Stockport area.
 The building, which opened in 1912, was sold in 2006 and converted into flats.

 Waitrose, on Station Road.
-It was built in 2007 on the site of a former office block, and was Waitrose's first purpose-built retail outlet in northern England.
+It was built in 2007 on the site of a former office block, and was the grocer's first purpose-built retail outlet in northern England.

 Cheadle Hulme has a large variety of businesses serving the area.
-Station Road is home to the shopping precinct (built in 1962) and contains among other businesses an Oxfam shop, an Asda supermarket, a hairdressing salon, an optician, a pharmacy, some clothing retailers and several restaurants.
-There are more restaurants and cafés along Station Road as well as solicitors and building societies, and long-running family businesses such as Pimlott's butchers are also prominent.
-In 2002, a Tesco Express opened on the site of an old petrol station, and in July 2007 Cheadle Hulme became the home of Waitrose's first purpose-built retail outlet in northern England.
+Station Road is home to the shopping precinct, built in 1962, and contains among other businesses an Oxfam shop, an Asda supermarket, a hairdressing salon, an optician, a pharmacy, some clothing retailers and several restaurants.
+There are more restaurants and cafés along Station Road, as well as solicitors and building societies, and long-running family businesses such as Pimlott's butchers are also prominent.
+In 2002, a Tesco Express opened on the site of an old petrol station and, in July 2007, Cheadle Hulme became the home of Waitrose's first purpose-built retail outlet in northern England.

 According to the 2001 census, the biggest industry of employment for Cheadle Hulme residents is that of wholesale and retail trade and repairs with approximately 16% of people employed in that industry.
 This is followed closely by real estate, renting and business activities with 15% of people employed in this area.
-Other big areas of employment include manufacturing (13%), health and social work (11%), and education (10%).
+Other big areas of employment include manufacturing (13%), health and social work (11%) and education (10%).
 Approximately 30% of people were classed as "economically inactive" in the 2001 census.
 This included retired people, people who had to look after their family, and disabled or sick people.

 Landmarks

-The Swann Lane, Hulme Hall Road, and Hill Top Avenue conservation area contains 16th and 17th century timber-framed buildings, Victorian villas, churches, and some former farmsteads.
+The Swann Lane, Hulme Hall Road and Hill Top Avenue conservation area contains 16th and 17th century timber-framed buildings, Victorian villas, churches and some former farmsteads.
 There are two Grade II listed buildings in this area: Hulme Hall, a timber-framed manor house which dates from either the 16th or 17th century, and 1 Higham Street, formerly Hill Cottage, which is of a similar period and style to Hulme Hall.
 The Church Inn public house, which dates from either the late 18th or early 19th century, is situated on the edge of this area.